bagisto/user-guide/src/multi-vendor-marketplace/dealership-management.md

 This makes listing faster, keeps product information consistent, and reduces the effort needed to start selling.

-Dealers can also perform product listing from global catalog, making it simple to list products that already exist in the marketplace system.
+Dealers can also assign product from master catalog, making it simple to list products that already exist in the marketplace system.

 ### Vendor Listing from Central Catalog